FDio/csit/docs/report/vpp_performance_tests/documentation/mlr_search.rst

 Implementation Deviations
 -------------------------

-This document so far has been describing a simplified version of MDR search algorithm.
+This document so far has been describing a simplified version of MLRsearch algorithm.
 The full algorithm as implemented contains additional logic, which makes some of the details (but not general ideas) above incorrect.
 Here is a short description of the additional logic as a list of principles,